 Let’s start with removal.
 It’s not as easy as it may sound since there isn’t a key or other registering device.
 Before beginning removal, make witness marks on both the reluctor wheel and the crankshaft rear flange.
 Proper position of the wheel is essential.

-To avoid bending or distorting the reluctor wheel, DO NOT use a puller when removing the reluctor.
+To avoid bending or distorting the reluctor wheel, DO NOT use a puller when removing it.
 We recommend heating the wheel with a torch to about 200ºF.
 Like all metal, the wheel will expand and you should be able to slip it off easily.
 Be sure to wear heat resistant gloves.

 First, let‘s take a look at the tool and the reluctor ring in a little more detail.

 The Reluctor Ring Jig is designed specifically to fit Generation III (LS1 and LS6) and Generation IV (LS2, LS3 and LS7) GM motors.